โRunning LP node (deprecated)

 zmqpubhashblock=tcp://127.0.0.1:39332

-1. Run the bitcoind: bitcoind
+Run the bitcoind:

-3. Create a new wallet in bitcoind: bitcoin-cli createwallet test true false "" false false true false
+bitcoin-cli createwallet test true false "" false false true false

 lnd